basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

   - level:intermediate
 ---

-I thought TrueNAS would be the last non-NixOS machine in my homelab.
+TrueNAS was the last non-NixOS machine in my home lab.

 Not because I loved having one appliance OS left, but because storage is scary.
 My NAS holds the big ZFS pools.